 Use of Poetry for Independent Readers

 For children who are already reading independently, poems are often excellent texts for practicing reading with prosody because of their natural rhythmic nature.
 In addition, because children’s poems are often fairly short texts, they lend themselves well to repeated reading opportunities.
 Research shows that guided, repeated reading improves reading fluency.
-Using poems or musical lyrics is a fun and engaging way to provide this practice for students.
+Using poems or musical lyrics when learning to read is a fun and engaging way to provide this practice for students.

 Other recommended poetry materials include the following: